kjrstory/starter-hugo-academic/content/ko/draft/spack_openfoam_co_en/index.md

 32a6af4120e691ca2df29c5b9bd7bc7a3e11208947f9bccf6087cfff5492f025  ./version-6.tar.gz
 ```

-Now, I will attempt to create a Pull Request (PR).
+Now, I will attempt to create a [PR(Pull Request)](https://github.com/spack/spack/pull/37587).
 Without providing a detailed explanation of Git in this article, a PR is a request to merge the changes you made into the official repository.
 Since open-source projects involve collaboration from many people, trying to change each other's code directly can quickly lead to spaghetti code.
 Therefore, in open-source projects, there are usually main organizations or lead developers who have the final authority to merge changes.
 Each open-source project may have different rules and philosophies regarding PRs.
 Merging can be a challenging process for some open-source projects, and some people might be disappointed if they approach open-source with the expectation of complete freedom.
 I personally believe that even in open-source projects, the initial developers who design the structure and maintain the repository (often referred to as the repository owner) are remarkable, and it is essential to follow their approach.

 However, my PR did not receive an immediate approval as I had initially thought.
 Instead, it received some negative feedback: